uptrace/opentelemetry-go-extra/otelzap/README.md

 # OpenTelemetry Go instrumentation for Zap logging library

-This instrumentation records Zap log messages as events on the existing span that is passed via a `context.Context`.
-It does not record anything if a context does not contain a span.
+This instrumentation records Zap log messages as events on the existing span that must be passed in a `context.Context` as a first argument.
+It does not record anything if the context does not contain a span.

 ## Installation